-Which authorities are responsible for administering IP legislation?
+Which authorities are responsible for granting, administering or enforcing IP rights?

-Pursuant to the IPLA, the Patent Office is in charge of receiving and analysing of applications seeking protection for inventions, utility models, industrial designs, topographies of integrated circuits, trademarks, and geographical indications as well as keeping appropriate registers.
+Pursuant to the IPLA, the Patent Office is in charge of receiving and analysing applications seeking protection for inventions, utility models, industrial designs, topographies of integrated circuits, trademarks and geographical indications as well as keeping appropriate registers.
 The Patent Office is also empowered to decide in matters related to granting patents and supplementary protection rights.

-There is no authority dealing with administration of copyright.
+There is no authority dealing with granting, administration or enforcement of copyright.
 Nevertheless, the CNRA provides a regulation of collective management societies as associations composed of authors, performers and producers.
 The collective management societies are in charge of granting licences and collecting and redistributing royalties to copyright holders in certain areas of copyright exploitation.
+Moreover, it is assumed that a collective management society is authorised to protect rights with respect to the fields of exploitation covered by collective management and that it has a capacity to sue within this scope.